By Steve Newton

 Have a listen:

-To hear the complete 1998 interview with Gregg, become a patron of the Newt on Patreon.
+To hear my complete 1998 interview with Gregg, become a patron of the Newt on Patreon, where you can also hear full interviews with Dickey Betts, Warren Haynes, Derek Trucks, and scores of other amazing musicians.